blendermentor/.github/profile/README.md

 ### 🚀 Getting Started

-- 💡 **For full, detailed setup, key features, and troubleshooting instructions, please read our [Installation and Usage Guide](https://github.com/blendermentor/blendermentor/blob/e7d97624e5e63ad05957442d0dc986fcecca7213/INSTRUCTIONS.md).**
+- 💡 **For full, detailed setup, key features, and troubleshooting instructions, please check the [BlenderMentor Repository](https://github.com/blendermentor/blendermentor).**

 ---

-## You're Welcome Here
+## Your contributions are welcome.

 Whether you're a Python developer, a technical writer, a 3D artist willing to install the addon and tell us what broke, or someone experienced with managing open-source GitHub projects — your contribution would be genuinely appreciated.

-Please feel free to clone/fork the [Repository](https://github.com/blendermentor/blendermentor) and submit your changes.
+If you'd like to help improve the project, please check out our [CONTRIBUTING.md](https://github.com/blendermentor/blendermentor/blob/98c04bdaebb39e080cd42fe08c17536e5cccdc6c/CONTRIBUTING.md) file for details on how to get started, our development workflow, and coding standards.

 ---